codatio/codat-docs/docs/using-the-api/modified-dates.md

   - balance sheets
   - company information
   - profit & loss reports
-- If the `sourceModifiedDate` changes, the `modifiedDate` will also change, even if none of the values we pull were modified.
+- If the `sourceModifiedDate` changes, the `modifiedDate` will also change, even if none of the values we read were modified.
 This can happen as there may be additional data types in the source platform that are not mapped to the Codat data model.
 - If the Codat data model changes (e.g. we add a new property to a data type), the `modifiedDate` will change, even if the values of the data didn't change.

 ## Source modified date